codewithchauraisya/diwaliDeep/readme.md

-devloped the code for dewali deep
+build a project for diwali deepak